 Due to its size regional centres are within easy reach from metropolitan areas.

-Victoria as Australia’s most densely populated state has a range of residential aged care options including...
+Victoria as Australia’s most densely populated state has a range of residential aged care, home care and retirement village options including:

-Good to Know: Climate, Cost of Living, Culture
+Good to Know: Climate, Cost of Living and Culture

 Victoria’s climate varies depending on the region, although generally the state has a mild climate.
 Winters range from cool to cold, summers are warm to hot and spring in general is warm and sunny.